fabacab/technomagic-dialects/README.md

 /Users/demouser/Desktop
 ```

 Notice that shell syntax is still in effect, and you must quote so-called "commands" that contain spaces.
 We are still "using a computer."
-We are just *thinking about* doing so in one of a number of infinite different ways, and in so doing choosing one of an infinite number of experiences to have and while we are doing so.
+We are just *thinking about* doing so in one of a number of infinite different ways, and in so doing choosing one of an infinite number of experiences to have while we are doing so.

 For many people, one of these different metaphors will be more comfortable or will simply feel better than the "Desktop" metaphor, which often invokes coercive and stressful employment scenarios.
 Fuck.
 That.
 Shit.